-Government have adopted several measures to help the agricultural classes and in particular to relieve them of indebtedness.
-One of the most important of these is the practice, which is now in common force, of the grant to cultivators of Government loans, often made on the joint and several responsibility of the villagers, for agricultural improvements and the purchase of seed, cattle &c.
-An experiment is also being made in the way of introducing Co-operative Credit Societies on the lines of the 'agricultural banks' of European countries and recently the movement has grown considerably.
-The principal objects of these societies are the encouragement of thrift, the accumulation of loanable capital, and the reduction of interest on borrowed money by a system of mutual credit.
-The experiment has been started on a small scale in Madras, the United Provinces, Bengal and the Punjab.
-1
+Government have adopted several measures to belp the agricultural classes and in particular to relieve them of indebtedness.
+One of the most important of these is the practice, which is now in common force, of the grant to cultivators of Government loans, often made on the joint and several responsibility of the villagers for agricultural improvements and the purchase of seed, cattle, etc.